nikolaospapagiannis/nebula-ai/IMPLEMENTATION_STATUS.md

 ---

-**Note**: This implementation represents a fully functional clone of Fireflies.ai with additional enhancements and enterprise features.
+**Note**: This implementation represents a fully functional meeting intelligence platform with additional enhancements and enterprise features.
 The codebase is production-ready pending testing and deployment configuration.